Writing / Jun 2026

 With that context, here is an honest summary of the tools that are actually in use.

-1. Semrush AI Toolkit Tracks Google AI Overview appearances within Semrush’s rank tracking.
+1. Semrush AI Toolkit Tracks Google AI Overview appearances within Semrush’s rank tracking, and now also polls ChatGPT, Gemini, and Perplexity from a database the company says spans 261M+ prompts and responses.
 Shows which of your tracked keywords trigger AI Overviews, which URLs are cited, and how that changes over time.
-The most reliable of the group for what it covers, because the data is observational.
+The most reliable of the group for what it covers, because the AI Overview data is observational.
+Priced at around $99/month as an add-on.
 Useful if Google AI Overviews are a meaningful surface for your category.
-Not useful for measuring anything outside Google.

 3. Otterly.ai Dedicated AI visibility monitoring.
-Sends prompts to ChatGPT, Perplexity, Gemini, Claude, and others; tracks brand mentions, share of voice, and sentiment over time.
+Sends prompts to ChatGPT, Perplexity, Gemini, Claude, and others; tracks brand mentions, share of voice, and sentiment over time, refreshing roughly weekly.
 The most accessible entry point for teams that want to measure beyond Google.
 The query library is a mix of tool-generated and user-defined prompts — the quality of your measurement depends heavily on how well your query set reflects what your buyers actually ask.
 The non-determinism problem is most visible here.

-4. Profound Enterprise-grade AI citation tracking.
+4. Profound Enterprise-grade AI citation tracking, and the best-funded player in the category — it raised a $96M Series C at a $1B valuation in early 2026.
 Monitors which of your URLs are being cited as sources across AI platforms — not just whether your brand is mentioned in the response text, but whether your pages are being surfaced as references.
 This is a more meaningful signal than brand mention frequency if your goal is understanding content authority rather than brand awareness.
 More expensive, more data, same fundamental methodology as other LLM polling tools.

 5. Peec AI Positioned as an AI brand intelligence tool rather than a pure visibility tracker.
-Tracks share of voice, competitor benchmarking, and AI platform sentiment.
+Tracks share of voice, competitor benchmarking, and AI platform sentiment, with pricing starting around $100/month.
 Useful for ongoing brand monitoring in AI contexts.
 The same caveats about sample size and query selection apply.
 Better suited for tracking relative positioning against specific competitors than for understanding absolute visibility.

 How to use these tools without being misled by them